-1 Projections of what could result from strategic investments in passive demand-side 2 resources (e.g., energy efficiency improvements) or active demand resources (e.g., 3 flexible load management), and their potential to increase load factor and lower 4 transmission, distribution, and energy supply costs.
+1 • Projections of what could result from strategic investments in passive demand-side 2 resources (e.g., energy efficiency improvements) or active demand resources (e.g., 3 flexible load management), and their potential to increase load factor and lower 4 transmission, distribution, and energy supply costs.
 5 In limiting its planning scenarios, the company provides a limited view of the future, without 6 a means to evaluate whether their plan is in fact going to result in the most advantageous, least 7 cost outcome for ratepayers.
 8 9 Q. Can you elaborate?
 10 A. Yes.

-With respect to RSA 378:38, I, in section 5.1 and Appendices B and C of the LCIRP, Eversource provides a load forecast for the entire service territory, as well as subsections and specific communities.
-However, the load forecasts are only for the coincident 50/50 and 90/10 summer peak.
-There is no specific quantitative information provided concerning what is driving the changes in load, or the forecast assumptions.
-Are these simply projections of population growth and concomitant increased economic activity?
-Are these projections based on some expert evaluation of how the composition of New Hampshire's economy is expected to change?
-Such information would be invaluable to addressing other LCIRP requirements in RSA 378:38.
-Eversource does provide the methodology for calculating the load forecast in Appendix D (the Distribution System Planning Guide 2020).
-That methodology describes how growth in behind-the-meter (BTM) solar photovoltaics (PV), energy efficiency (EE), and electric vehicles (EVs) are incorporated into the load forecast.
-However, individual forecasts for BTM PV, EE,
+11 With respect to RSA 378:38, I, in section 5.1 and Appendices B and C of the LCIRP, 12 Eversource provides a load forecast for the entire service territory, as well as subsections and 13 specific communities.
+However, the load forecasts are only for the coincident 50/50 and 90/10 14 summer peak.
+There is no specific quantitative information provided concerning what is driving 15 the changes in load, or the forecast assumptions.
+Are these simply projections of population 16 growth and concomitant increased economic activity?
+Are these projections based on some 17 expert evaluation of how the composition of New Hampshire's economy is expected to change?
+18 Such information would be invaluable to addressing other LCIRP requirements in RSA 378:38.
+19 Eversource does provide the methodology for calculating the load forecast in Appendix D 20 (the Distribution System Planning Guide 2020).
+That methodology describes how growth in 21 behind-the-meter (BTM) solar photovoltaics (PV), energy efficiency (EE), and electric vehicles 22 (EVs) are incorporated into the load forecast.
+However, individual forecasts for BTM PV, EE, and EVs are not included in the Eversource filing.
+As a result, it is not possible to evaluate the company's forecast2 and whether the distribution level solutions that are proposed would incur the lowest possible cost.

-Clean Energy NH

-Docket No. DE 20-161

-Testimony of Mr. Christopher J. Skoglund

-Page 10 of 36
+Clean Energy NH Docket No. DE 20-161 Testimony of Mr. Christopher J. Skoglund Page 10 of 36